microsoft/vscode-cmake-tools/docs/target_debugging.md

 ``launch.json`` file for Target Debugging, and no need to manually specify the path/architecture/debugger for an executable.
 All this is determined automatically by CMake Tools when a target-based debug is invoked.

-## NOTICE

-This feature is experimental, and may or may not work with all CMake versions.
-As such, it is opt-in for now, until the feature's stability can be determined.
-To help accelerate this feature's development, please [provide feedback on the associated GitHub issue here](https://github.com/vector-of-bool/vscode-cmake-tools/issues/37).
-Simply leaving a +1 is very useful to see how many people successfully use the feature!
-Thanks!

 ## Enabling Target Debugging